 Tip One: Don’t Keep Mowing It

 The first sign you need to back off on your weekly mowing routine is when your grass stops growing.
 As the colder months approach plants prepare to go into hibernation, at this point, they’re not as worried about growing.
 Instead, you will notice that your lawn height starts to stagnate, if you mow it at this point, there is a high chance you may damage your lawn in the process (Always try to use the mower that best suit your lawn.
-Our mower buying guide can help you make right choose.)
+Our mower buying guide and snow blower buying guide can help you make right choices.)
 Make sure to keep your lawn mowed regularly, so when it starts to stagnate, your grass will be at a low height.
 A low dip in temperature may also be a sign to stop mowing, as some years will get colder faster than others.

 You should also look out for yellow patches.
 Many types of grass will lose their green pigment when the colder months start rolling around.
 This is a natural part of the hibernation process.
 If your lawn has started to turn yellow, then you should stop mowing it.
 At this point, you should move on to other parts of winter preparation to help your grass through the cold days ahead.

 Tip Two: Clean Up Your Yard

 As the colder months, approach trees will shed their leaves, and those leaves will cover your yard.
 You should make time to rake up and dispose of all the leaves that have decided to decorate your lawn.
 These leaves will do nothing more than block what little sunlight and warmth that the sun has to offer from your lawn.
 Whether you use a leaf blower or a rake, make sure to remove as many leaves as possible from your yard.